 The webinar was hosted by Jenny Michael and Kim Sunley, co-chairs of the NHS Staff Council’s Health, Safety and Wellbeing Group.
 It featured presentations from the Health and Safety Executive on key findings and recommendations from recent inspection activity, and from the assistant director of health and safety at Liverpool University Hospital NHS Foundation Trust.

-You can view the webinar recording and download the presentation slides from the links below:
+You can download the presentation slides or watch the full webinar recording below:

 Become a member of HSWG